-The cons: Flying to Antarctica, in general, means you miss out on the whole ‘adventure journey’ part of an expedition cruise, a sort of rite of passage, if you will, which many cruise guests cherish endlessly.
+Flying to Antarctica, in general, means you miss out on the whole ‘adventure journey’ part of an expedition cruise, a sort of rite of passage, if you will, which many cruise guests deeply cherish.
 The price is also to be carefully considered.
 These flight options aren’t exactly cheap: if you booked a cruise ahead of time you could actually sail there, see more, stay longer and still spend much less.
 Aside from this, there really aren’t that many cons if you absolutely cannot sail, for whatever reason, or can’t set aside a couple of weeks for a cruise.

 There are a few ice-strengthened luxury yachts available for hire to private groups to take to Antarctica.
 These options are arguably the most expensive but are often used by people wanting a particular itinerary (to diverge from the regular cruise itineraries) or by prominent individuals who want to travel to Antarctica out of the ogling public eye.
 Are you one of the world’s rich and fabulous individuals?
 Then give us a call here at Chimu Adventures, as we have access to a range of private luxury yachts ready to take you to Antarctica.